What I, a Taiwanese, felt in Japan (Lifestyle)

 In Taiwan, department stores and restaurants provide these, but most common areas don't, so I always bring tissues with me when I go out

-*I always carry one pack with me, but it's just a personal habit.
-(Embarrassed)
+* I always carry a pack with me, but that's just a personal habit. (embarrassed)

 So, having toilet paper in the bathroom is just the best!